maxundeli/MonitoringBot/README.md

 | **server/** | FastAPI application that receives, stores and visualises metrics.
 Integrates with a Telegram bot for user interaction.
 Run with `python -m server`. |
 | **client/** | Cross‑platform agent that collects host metrics (CPU, RAM, GPU, VRAM, disk, uptime) and periodically pushes them to the server.
 Run with `python -m client`. |

-The server stores incoming data in a MySQL database and can generate on‑demand plots delivered via Telegram.
+The server stores incoming data in a MySQL database (started automatically) and can generate on‑demand plots delivered via Telegram.

 ## Key Features
 * **Metric collection** – CPU and GPU load, memory usage, per‑disk utilisation and system uptime.